-Component Description (1) ss← USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
-(2) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) Ą Power connector Connects an AC adapter.
+(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
+Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
+Amber: The AC adapter is connected and the battery is charging.
+Off: The battery is not charging.
+(3) RJ-45 (network) jack/status lights Connects a network cable.
+White: The network is connected.
+Amber: Activity is occurring on the network.
+(4) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(5) ss∕⊶ USB SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
+(6) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
+For additional safety information, see the Regulatory, Safety, and Environmental Notices .
 To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(3) ₫ Audio-in (microphone) jack Connects an optional computer headset microphone, stereo array microphone, or monaural microphone.
-(4) Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
-To insert a card: Hold the card label-side up, with connectors facing the computer.
-Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
-To remove a card: Press in on the card, and then remove it from the memory card reader.